Fiber and Lyme Disease: Can Gut Health Boost Recovery?

 Fiber and Lyme Disease: How Gut Health May Support Recovery

-When we talk about Lyme disease, the focus is often on infection and antibiotics—not gut health.
+When we talk about Lyme disease, the conversation usually centers on infection, inflammation, and immune response—not dietary fiber.

 Why Fiber Matters in Lyme Recovery

-Certain fibers act as prebiotics, feeding beneficial gut bacteria.
+Certain fibers also function as prebiotics—substances that nourish beneficial gut bacteria.

 • Inulin — chicory root, onions, garlic, leeks, asparagus

-• Resistant starch – cooled potatoes, green bananas, legumes
+• Resistant starch — cooled potatoes, green bananas, lentils, chickpeas

 • Support gut barrier health

-If using supplements, choose high-quality multi-strain products and separate them from antibiotics by 2–3 hours.
+Patients using probiotic supplements should consider multi-strain products with third-party testing and generally separate probiotics from antibiotics by several hours.

 Soluble vs Insoluble Fiber